Amen (gospel song): Background

 The song went to no. 1 on Cashbox Magazine's R&B chart for three weeks and reached no. 7 on the Billboard Hot 100 singles chart in 1964.
 The B-side, "Long, Long Winter", peaked at #35 on the Cashbox R&B chart.
 A new version was released by The Impressions in 1969 under the title "Amen (1970)", reaching #44 on the Billboard Best Selling Soul Singles chart in January 1970.

+A dispute over copyright arose in the 1950s when the Schuman Music Corporation filed for copyright on May 2, 1957 with their Hairston version; while The Homer Rodeheaver Company renewed copyright for their Hogan, Davis, and Young version in 1963.
+In 1974, the Wings Over Jordan Choir listed the song in the public domain.
+This was also adopted by church hymnals beginning in 1970 with credit attributed to "various arrangers".